atedeg/mdm/docs/_docs/development/development-choices.md

 ---

 # Development choices

-As described in the ["architecture" section](...) we decided to adopt an hexagonal architecture for our microservices.
-In this section we are going to describe some of the more relevant choices we made when implementing this architecture, both from core domain and application layer perspective.
+In this section we are going to describe some of the more relevant choices we made when implementing the clean architecture described in the previous chapter, both from core domain and application layer perspective.

 ## Core Domain

 ### Domain Modelling Approach

 While we were furthering our knowledge to better approach the development of the project we stumbled upon a very interesting [talk](https://www.youtube.com/watch?v=2JB1_e5wZmU) by Scott Wlaschin and later read the book [_"Domain Modelling Made Functional"_](https://pragprog.com/titles/swdddf/domain-modeling-made-functional/).